-Pronunciation: "Oz-Good Shh-Lat-Ers"
+Pronunciation: "Oz-Good Sh-Lat-Ers"

 Why is it considered a disease?

 While it is most commonly referred to as Osgood Schlatter Disease, it is possibly more accurate to be considered an injury or a condition.
-This is because it is often brought about by the combination of rapidly growing bones and high activity levels, which leades to overuse and stress on the patella tendon.
+This is because it is often brought about by the combination of rapidly growing bones and high activity levels, which leads to overuse and stress on the patella tendon.

 While this is semantic, we find thinking of Osgood Schlatters as an injury instead of as a disease can help give young athletes more optimism and a sense that they can take action to help rehabilitate or manage their pain.
 Something they can achieve through our online seven week Osgood training program.